 The Weighted Average Market Price Plus Adjustment Range shall be used when revising the Drug Price listed in the Drug Price Standard.
 Here, the Market Price shall mean the price paid by pharmacies.
-Such revision is basically made once every two years.
-The MHLW may conduct a necessary survey to ensure the appropriateness of the Drug Price.54
+Such revision is basically made once every year.
+The MHLW may conduct a necessary survey to ensure the appropriateness of the Drug Price.59

-The Drug Price of the New Pharmaceuticals55 shall be lowered through a certain formula depending on the replacement rate of generic drugs, if such rate is lower than 80% after five years have passed since the first generic drug was listed in the Drug Price Standard.
-The Drug Price of the New Pharmaceuticals shall be lowered to the Drug Price of the generic drugs 10 years after the first generic drug is listed in the Drug Price Standard.
+The Drug Price of the New Pharmaceuticals60 shall be lowered through a certain formula depending on the replacement rate of generic drugs if such rate is lower than 80% after five years have passed since the first generic drug was listed in the Drug Price Standard.
+The Drug Price of the New Pharmaceuticals shall be gradually lowered to the Drug Price of the generic drugs if the replacement rate of generic drugs is 80% or more.

-If any paediatric efficacy or performance, or orphan drugs efficacy or performance, is added or any true clinical usefulness is verified, the Drug Price shall be increased through a certain formula.
-In certain cases where: (i) the market is expanded; (ii) the principal efficacy or performance has changed; or (iii) the dosage or administration has changed, the Drug Price shall be reduced through a certain formula.
-In extraordinary cases described in (i) and (iii) above, such reduction shall be made four times a year.
+If any pediatric efficacy or performance, or orphan drugs efficacy or performance, is added or any true clinical usefulness is verified, the Drug Price shall be increased through a certain formula.
+In certain cases where (i) the market is expanded, (ii) the principal efficacy or performance has changed, and (iii) the dosage or administration has changed, the Drug Price shall be reduced through a certain formula.
+In extraordinary cases described in (i), (ii) and (iii) above, such reduction shall be made four times a year.

-The Drug Price of generic drugs shall be consolidated in three categories through a certain formula.
+The Drug Price of generic drugs shall be consolidated into three categories through a certain formula.
 The Drug Price of authorised generic drugs shall be consolidated to the Drug Price of other generic drugs.